About Us

 Cassidy Neuman, Transition Coach

-Cassidy's life's journey has been woven with resilience, self-discovery, and the transformative power of choices.
+Cassidy's life journey has been woven with resilience, self-discovery, and the transformative power of choices.

 Growing up with the challenges of divorce, family addiction, and loss, it shaped me in unexpected ways.
 I could have easily taken a different path.

-Instead I seeked solace in safe spaces and expressed my creativity through art and wilderness.
+Instead, I sought solace in safe spaces and expressed my creativity through art and wilderness.
 I navigated the challenges with resilience.
 Today, those early experiences drive my commitment to making positive choices, and here I stand, a testament to the strength that emerges from navigating adversity.

 Dan Horseman, Transition Coach